ZarkosHQ/CatProject/README.md

 type in
 npm run start
 it will run and you can see output in the terminal
+If you are in charge of the the database. please put the url url here with some common endpoints that allow user to communicate with that.

 # CLIENT
 cd into server and create a new console